High School Musical poster

 Comparative Analysis

-Additional comedy films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Kenny Ortega analyses, see High School Musical 3: Senior Year, High School Musical 2 and Newsies.
+Additional comedy films include The Bad Guys, Ella Enchanted and The Evening Star.
+For more Kenny Ortega analyses, see High School Musical 3: Senior Year, Newsies and High School Musical 2.

 Plot Points by Act